 - Which core skills are you really good at?

 - On a scale of 1-10 how would your last boss rate your performance?

 - What are your salary expectations?

 As video interviewing takes hold during the pandemic some recruiters have struggled to use it properly.
 In my experience it just takes repetition and some attention to the small details that will make you look good on camera.

 You’ll want to have good lighting and a camera that fills the screen with your face and shoulders.
-I have seen too many people on a zoom this year with half the video feed showing more of the ceiling than the person.
+I have seen too many people on a Zoom this year with half the video feed showing more of the ceiling than the person.
 That is easily corrected by tilting your camera down until you fit in properly.
 Also invest in a good microphone and be sure to wear your company swag or have a backdrop with a company logo to provide an employer brand boost.

 Remember that every interaction with a job seeker is a candidate experience that can’t be redone.
-Make all your recruitment communications, no matter the channel, a good one so every experience is delightful.
+Make all your recruitment communications, no matter the channel, a good one so every candidate experience is delightful.